qutech/QuMADA/docs/tutorials.rst

 After importing everything necessary we can start with setting up the QCoDeS station object and the measurement instruments.
-In difference to QCoDeS measurements, QTools measurements scripts are largely independend from the instruments used.
+In difference to QCoDeS measurements, QuMADA measurements scripts are largely independend from the instruments used.
 Nonetheless, it is still required to create a QCoDeS station object and specify the instruments used, which is done by providing name and the address of the instrument using the corresponding QCoDeS methods.
 In addition to this, we want to add an instrument mapping to each instrument.
 As QCoDeS drivers are supplied by many different people, the parameters of instruments are named inconsistently.
 The voltage parameter of a Keithley 2400 DMM is addressed via Keithley.volt, the parameter of a Keithley 2450 via Keithley.source.voltage and the voltage of a QDevil QDac channel via QDac.Ch01.v.
 When using QCoDeS, it is necessary to alter the measurement script accordingly whenever a different instrument is used.
-QTools deals with this issue by introducing an additional abstraction layer, the gate_mapping.
-QTools uses predefined names for similar parameters making sure you can reuse your measurement scripts and do not have to browse through instrument drivers in order to look up the right command.
+QuMADA deals with this issue by introducing an additional abstraction layer, the gate_mapping.
+QuMADA uses predefined names for similar parameters making sure you can reuse your measurement scripts and do not have to browse through instrument drivers in order to look up the right command.

 .. note::

 	Right now these names are specified in the measurement_scipt class.
 It will be moved to a separate file later on.
-	When using an instrument not yet implemented into QTools you might have to specify new names for the parameters there.
+	When using an instrument not yet implemented into QuMADA you might have to specify new names for the parameters there.
 	For more information look into the section about creating gate_mappings for new instruments

 Adding the mapping is easily done by using the "add_mapping_to_instrument" command: